PackFitter

 Last updated: April 2026

 Packing for a 5-day trip sits in a transition zone — often too long for a personal item, but short enough that a carry-on should work for most setups.
 This page covers what to pack, how much space it takes, and includes a calculator to check if it all fits.
-Most 5-day trips need 25–35 liters, with climate and extras like a laptop making the biggest difference.
+Most 5-day setups fit a 30–40L carry-on bag, with climate and extras like a laptop making the biggest difference in which size you choose.

 Check if your packing setup fits your bag →